-This prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended (the Exchange Act).
+This prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 All statements, other than statements of historical fact, included or incorporated by reference in this prospectus supplement regarding our strategy, future operations, collaborations, intellectual property, cash resources, financial position, future revenues, projected costs, prospects, plans and objectives are forward-looking statements.
-The words "believes," "anticipates," "estimates," "plans," "expects," "intends," "may," "could," "should," "potential," "likely," "projects," "continue," "will," and "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-We cannot guarantee that we actually will achieve the plans, intentions or expectations disclosed in our forward-looking statements and you should not place undue reliance on our forward-looking statements.
-There are a number of important factors that could cause our actual results to differ materially from those indicated or implied by forward-looking statements.
-These important factors include those set forth above under the heading "Risk Factors" in this prospectus supplement, the accompanying prospectus and in the reports incorporated by reference herein and therein.
-These factors and the other cautionary statements made in this prospectus supplement or in the reports incorporated by reference herein and therein.
-These factors and the other cautionary statements whenever they appear in this prospectus supplement or in the reports incorporated by reference herein.
+The words "believes," "anticipates," "estimates," "plans," "expects," "intends," "may," "could," "should," "potential," "likely," "projects," "continue," "will," and "would" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements and you should not place undue reliance on our forward-looking statements.
+There are a number of important factors that could cause our actual results to differ materially from those indicated or incorporated by reference herein and therein.
+These factors and the other cautionary statements made in this prospectus supplement or incorporated by reference herein and therein.
+These factors and the other cautionary statements made in this prospectus supplement or incorporated by reference herein should be read as being applicable to all related forward-looking statements whenever they appear in this prospectus supplement or in the reports incorporated by reference herein.
 In addition, any forward-looking statements represent our estimates only as of the date that this prospectus supplement is filed with the SEC, and should not be relied upon as representing our estimates as of any subsequent date.
-We do not assume any obligation to update any forward-looki
+We do not assume any obligation to update any forward-looking statements.
+We disclaim any intention or obligation to update or revise any forward-looking statement, whether as a result of new information, future events or otherwise.